govolution/avet/README.md

 [https://govolution.wordpress.com/2017/02/04/using-tdm-gcc-with-kali-2/](https://govolution.wordpress.com/2017/02/04/using-tdm-gcc-with-kali-2/)

-Important Note
+Important note
 --------------
 Not all techniques will evade every AV engine.
-If one technique or build script does not work please test another one.
+If one technique or build script does not work, please test another one.

 How to use
 ----------

-Of course it is possible to run all commands step by step from command line.
-In the "build" folder you will find preconfigured build scripts for relevant use cases.
+Of course, it is possible to run all commands step by step from command line.
+However, in the "build" folder you will find preconfigured build scripts for relevant use cases.
-The build scripts themselves are written so as they have to be called from within the avet directory:
+The build scripts themselves are expected to be called within the avet directory:
 ```
 root@kalidan:~/tools/avet# ./build/build_win32_meterpreter_rev_https_50xshikata_quiet.sh
 ```

-You can define default LHOST and LPORT values for metasploit payloads in the `/build/global_connect_config.sh` file, which are used if you don't redefine.
+You can define default LHOST and LPORT values for metasploit payloads in the `/build/global_connect_config.sh` file, which are used if you don't redefine in your current build script.

 Usage examples